altizure/dev-docs/en/upload.md

 To speed up data transfer, images are uploaded directly from clients to Amazon or Aliyun.
 Your images are protected securely.
 Others could not read or modify your images.
 That is why you need to obtain the authorizations from our api.
 As filename is the only identifier in the buckets, the image is required to be uploaded to a specific url (S3) or prefix (OSS) so that Altizure knows which image is which.

 ### 1. Choose bucket
 Choose one of the fastest S3 or OSS buckets.
 This is largely correlated to your network zone with the edge-points.
-You may simply query `GeoIPInfo.nearestBuckets` for hints for auto selecting the best edge for your clients.
+You may simply query `getGeoIPInfo.nearestBuckets` for hints for auto selecting the best edge for your clients.

 ### 2. Compute image checksum
 Compute the sha1sum hash for each image.